-We have reviewed the vision and objectives of the Chesham Masterplan from February 2018 and the valuable feedback from our residents and we remain very supportive of the Chesham Renaissance Community Interest Company's initial work and continued efforts.
-We believe their vision remains valid and distinct to the town and will aim to make it integral to the policies of the CNP:
+We have reviewed the vision and objectives of the Chesham Masterplan from February 2018 and the valuable feedback from residents in response to it and we remain supportive of the Chesham Renaissance Community Interest Company's initial work and continued efforts.
+We aim to include some of the fundamental principles of the Masterplan within the policies of the CNP:

 “Chesham will continue to be a characterful market town, nestled in the Chilterns – a gateway to the beautiful AONB.
 It will have good commuter links to central London, but will also have its own gravity and appeal, with high quality shops and restaurants, thriving independent businesses, and an appealing cultural offer.